simrnjandu/smoke-plume/README.md

-# smoke-plume
-Simulation of a smoke plume using PhiFlow python package.
+# Simulation of a smoke plume using PhiFlow python package.

 ![GIF of Smoke Plume](animation.gif)